 And to be honest, staying in an area around Barcelonnette, Bourg-Saint-Maurice, Saint-Jean-de-Maurienne or Briançon, is not a punishment…

 Obviously, as with the Giro, he has no problem dubbing those cycling adventures in France as his version of the ‘Tour de France’.

 Tour de Suisse

-He already shamelessly dubbed his cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that, when he planned an adventure in Switzerland, it was dubbed ‘Tour de Suisse’.
+He already shamelessly dubbed his cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that, when he planned another cycling the Alps adventure in Switzerland, it was dubbed ‘Tour de Suisse’.

 So, in August 2019, Paula once again supported him in yet another crazy quest…

 While cycling the Alps may be his passion and priority, he also doesn’t object to grab whatever opportunity presents itself to cycle in other parts of the world.

 As long as there’s a mountain or at least a serious hill/climb, he’s good.